-At the beginning of the most recent episode of The Weightlist Podcast — before Thom Golden and Brad Weiner even cracked open their beers — the hosts were carried away by stories of their early careers on the road, recruiting students.
+At the beginning of episode 15 of The Weightlist Podcast — before Thom Golden and Brad Weiner even cracked open their beers — the hosts were carried away by stories of their early careers on the road, recruiting students.

 As anyone who has ever worked in college admissions knows, fall is admissions travel season.
 It’s a time Brad remembers fondly.

 “I always really enjoyed it,” says Capture’s director of data science who has spent his entire career in higher education.
 “I got a kick out of seeing different parts of the country and meeting different types of students.”

 The fact that admissions travel season coincides with election season always promised intriguing roadside signs, Brad recalls.

 “I’d be in some random city and have no idea what the ballot initiatives were … and it would be like, ‘Vote NO on 6!
 Because Monkeys Deserve Diapers Too!’
 And I’d be, like, what?
 What’s that ballot initiative all about?
 I would end up googling around and researching what was going on in the various cities.”